"

 Common Teaching Strategies

-According to Project IDEAL, here are some ways to help promote learning among students with an Intellectual Disability:
+Project IDEAL offers the following ways to help promote learning among students with an intellectual disability:

 References